Tirana Gay Travel

 Out Adventures is one of the best and most popular organizers of Albania gay tours.

 Their Montenegro & Albania: Balkans Adventure gay tour is filled with adventure and comes to an end in Tirana.
 Exploring untouched national parks, medieval cities, and famous local bays is absolutely beautiful.

 Tirana Cafés and Restaurants

-The best café I visited in Tirana was a place called Quaffe.
-I loved Quaffe so much because it felt more like a bar/lounge as opposed to a bustling coffee shop.
+Quaffe was the best café I visited in Tirana.
+It actually felt more like a bar/lounge as opposed to a bustling coffee shop.
 There is indoor and outdoor seating and the service was super friendly.
-It is not only beautiful, but cheap as well.
+It is not only beautiful but cheap as well.

-Mulliri i Vjeter is a comfortable Tirana outdoor café where you can beat some summer heat.
-They have a large outdoor seating area with fans blowing mist over the tables.
-Its relaxing, shady and a great spot in central Tirana for a snack, coffee or beer.
+Mulliri i Vjeter is a chain of comfortable Tirana outdoor cafés with chic interiors.
+They have large outdoor seating areas with fans blowing mist over the tables to beat the summer heat.
+These cafes are perfect central Tirana hangouts for a snack, coffee, or beer.

-Anyone who loves a beer garden or a foodie-type restaurant will like Bufe Wine Bar.
+Bufe Wine Bar is an awesome spot for wine and beer garden enthusiasts.
 I grabbed a few beers at this restaurant and enjoyed the beautiful weather in their street-side seating area.